danielpmadden/DesktopCleaner/docs/archive/2023-project-audit-report.md

 # Project Audit & Roadmap Report

+> Archived reference: superseded on 2024-05-27 to preserve historical context.

 ## 1. Executive Summary
 DesktopCleaner is presented as a cross-platform desktop tidying utility written in Python, but the current repository only contains a small monolithic script with rudimentary file moving logic and a misaligned test suite.
 Overall maturity is low: there is no packaging metadata, configuration loader, or automated quality gates, and the README dramatically overstates existing capabilities.
 Overall readiness score: **25 / 100**.
 Top strengths: (1) simple, readable core logic for scanning and moving files, (2) straightforward JSON logging that enables basic traceability, and (3) permissive MIT licensing with marketing-ready documentation.
 Top weaknesses: (1) documentation claims and tests reference non-existent features (undo, dry-run, CLI, config loader), (2) no dependency or packaging management which blocks installation and reproducible builds, and (3) absent security, QA, and CI/CD safeguards, leaving behavior unverified and fragile.